17 Top-Rated Attractions & Things to Do in West Palm Beach

 Address: 700 S. Rosemary Avenue, West Palm Beach, Florida

-3 Get a Close-Up Look at Florida's Beloved Sea Cows at Manatee Lagoon
+3. See Florida's Beloved Sea Cows at Manatee Lagoon

 Address: Worth Avenue, Palm Beach, Florida